 Abstract.
 Improvements to the signal-to-noise ratio of magnetic resonance detection lead to a strong reduction in measurement time, yet as a sole optimization goal for resonator design, it would be an oversimplification of the problem at hand.
-Multiple constraints, for example for field homogeneity and sample shape, suggest the use of numerical optimization to obtain resonator designs that deliver the intended improvement.
-Here we consider the 2D Lenz lens to be a sufficiently broadband flux transforming interposer between the sample and a radiofrequency (RF) circuit and to be a flexible and easily manufacturable device family with which to mediate different design requirements.
-We report on a method to apply topology optimization to determine the optimal layout of a Lenz lens and demonstrate realizations for both low- (45 MHz) and high-frequency (500 MHz) nuclear magnetic resonance.
+Multiple constraints, for example for field homogeneity, and sample shape, suggest the use of numerical optimization to obtain resonator designs that deliver the intended improvement.
+Here we consider the 2D Lenz lens as a sufficiently broad-band flux transforming interposer between the sample and an RF circuit, as a flexible and an easily manufacturable device family with which to mediate different design requirements.
+We report on a method to apply topology optimization to determine the optimal layout of a Lenz lens, and demonstrate realisations for both low (45 MHz) and high frequency (500 MHz) NMR.